anurag-kqi/MI-7-systems/Team_02/server_client.md

 SERVER:
 A. accept choice 1
-B.ask client to enter next choice.
+B. ask client to enter next choice.

 CLIENT:
 A.submenu